Zenika/zenika-career-paths-framework/paths/posture.md

 Moreover, Influencers also showcase the following:
 - Ability to engage people in a path, a change or a transformation
 - Ability to share and explain their firm beliefs
+- Ability to naturally reach consensuses on certain matters

 [🏠Go Back](../README.md)